Tex Mex Pasta with Ground Beef

 - While broccoli roasts, heat a large oven-safe skillet with oil (portion for pasta) over medium heat.
 Add bell peppers and cook until tender, 4 to 5 minutes.

-- To bell peppers, add lentils and spice mix and cook until lentils are heated through, 3 to 4 minutes.
+- To bell peppers, add beef and spice mix and cook, breaking beef apart, until cooked through, 6 to 8 minutes.

-- Stir tomato paste into lentil mixture.
+- Stir tomato paste into beef mixture.
 Add water and tomatoes (including liquid) and bring to a simmer.

 - Stir pasta and first portion of cheese into sauce.
 (Note: If it won’t all easily fit in the skillet, you can transfer it to a lightly oiled baking dish that is safe to use under the broiler.)

 - When broccoli is done roasting, remove it from the oven and turn on the oven’s broiler.

 - Squeeze lemon juice over broccoli and cover to keep warm.

 - Top pasta with second portion of cheese and place under broiler until cheese is melted, 4 to 5 minutes.